-- The original retail purchaser of its product completes and mails the Warranty Registration Card to MONTEREY BOATS within ten (10) days from the date of the sale of the boat to that purchaser; - Notice of each warranty claim is given to the MONTEREY BOATS Dealer within a reasonable period of time after discovery of any claimed defect; - Notice of each warranty claim is made in writing to MONTEREY BOATS within one (1) year from the date of purchase by the original retail purchaser; and - 4.
+- 1. The original retail purchaser of its product completes and mails the Warranty Registration Card to MONTEREY BOATS within fifteen (15) days from the date of the sale of the boat to that purchaser; - 2.
+Notice of each warranty claim is given to the MONTEREY BOATS Dealer within a reasonable period of time after discovery of any claimed defect; - 3.
+Notice of each warranty claim is made in writing to MONTEREY BOATS within the applicable time periods identified in the respective warranties as measured from the date of purchase by the original retail purchaser; and - 4.
 All transportation charges incurred in transporting the boat for warranty work are paid for by the owner.